-To convenience later calculation, we group Eq.\ref{eq: free arm wfc} and Eq.\ref{eq: bounded arm iterative} into evolution phases and position-dependent terms.
-We further note that the two arms do not encounter each other right after the last pulse.
-Allowing a traveling time of $\Delta T_f$ after $T_N$ which is the time of the final pulse.
-Each arm's wave function at encounter can be written as:
+For later convenience, we rewrite Eqs.~\eqref{eq: free arm wfc} and \eqref{eq: bounded arm iterative} in terms of overall phase factors and position-dependent envelopes.
+We also note that the two arms do not recombine immediately after the final pulse, but instead propagate for an additional time interval $\Delta T_f$ after the last pulse at time $T_N$.
+Their wave functions at the encounter time can therefore be written as

-where $T_f=T_N+\Delta T_f$ is the time of encountering.
-As such, we have obtained the final wave function for the two arms in terms of the common COM state.
-We can then write the total wave function as a weighted sum of the two arms

-where $c_f$ and $c_b$ are weights tunable by adjusting the initial pulse duration.
-Based on Eq.\ref{eq: free arm wfc}, $\braket{x|\Psi_f}$ can also be decomposed to a real component and a phase factor $\braket{x|\Psi_f}=R(x, t)e^{i\theta(x, t)}$.
-The critical probability density below which quantum backflow would occur is given by \cite{palmero2013detecting}: